How To Prepare Your Vehicle For Ro-Ro Shipments

 Check for leaking fluids

 The vehicles need to be in working technical and driving condition with no more than ¼ full fuel tank.
-Clients are recommended to properly check their vehicles for any oil or water leaks.
+Clients are recommended to check their cars for any oil or water leaks properly.

 Cars found with fluid leaks found during Ro-Ro transportation will not be loaded on-board the cargo vessel.
 The repair cost will be charged to your account.

-The above-mentioned tips will help prevent any delays in shipment as well as any unexpected costs.
+The tips mentioned above will help prevent any delays in shipment and any unexpected costs.
 To keep the process of Ro-Ro shipping simple, hire an international freight forwarding company like CSI.

-CSI specializes in Ro-Ro shipments to the Middle and Far East, Western, Eastern and Southern Africa, as well as Central and South America.
-Our team is aware of all requirements regarding Ro-Ro shipments for trucks, buses, construction vehicles, motor homes and passenger cars.
+CSI specializes in Ro-Ro shipments to the Middle and the Far East, Western, Eastern, and Southern Africa, and Central and South America.
+Our team is aware of all requirements regarding Ro-Ro shipments for trucks, buses, construction vehicles, motor homes, and passenger cars.

 We even assist clients in customs formalities like RDW documentation and other paperwork to ensure your freight reaches its destination on time.

-You can check out or shipping schedules here.
+You can check out our shipping schedules here.